philippe44/squeezelite-esp32/README.md

 The "join" and "squeezelite" commands can also be typed at the prompt to start manually.
 Use "help" to see the list.

-The squeezelite options are very similar to the regular squeezelite options.
+The squeezelite options are very similar to the regular Linux ones.
 Differences are :

 	- the output is -o [\"BT -n <sinkname>\"] | [I2S]